IObundle/iob-mem/README.md

 hardware.mk.
 The hardware.mk Makefile segment may include the hardware.mk
 segments that are used in other modules that may be included in the module of interest.
-The hardware.mk Makefile segment sets the variables used in IObundle projects, such as the MODULES variable, which contain a list of all modules used in the project.
+The hardware.mk Makefile segment sets the variables used in IObundle projects, such as the HW_MODULES variable, which contain a list of all modules used in the project.
 Another variable of interest contains the directory path of the module.
 The list of Verilog sources is added to the variable VSRC.
 Finally, the required Verilog macros are added to the DEFINE variable so that the module is